Skip to main content

 Your brain, the very seat of your consciousness, is an exquisitely sensitive organ, constantly bathed in and responding to the body’s internal messaging service ∞ your hormones.
 The experience of your own mind is, in a profound way, shaped by this continuous biochemical conversation.

 The core of this dialogue occurs within specific, highly receptive brain regions.
 These areas are dense with receptors, docking stations uniquely shaped to receive hormonal signals.
-When hormones like estrogen, progesterone, testosterone, and rise and fall, they directly influence the function of these critical zones.
+When hormones like estrogen, progesterone, testosterone, and cortisol rise and fall, they directly influence the function of these critical zones.

 This process is a fundamental aspect of human physiology, a dynamic system designed to adapt to life’s demands, from reproduction to stress responses.
 Understanding where these messages are received is the first step in understanding your own experience.